I originally wrote this way back in 2008, but update it regularly. The topic keeps coming back because it is relevant to all learner drivers.

 How do you teach a pupil to steer properly?

-It isn’t rocket science, so don’t let your pupils think it is.
-Remember that as long as they are in control it doesn’t matter how they steer.
-Having said that, if they have not driven properly before it is a good idea to teach them how to use the pull-push method first (and to avoid dry-steering), and then let them develop their own style from there.
+It isn’t rocket science, so don’t lead your pupils to think it is.
+Teach them how to pull-push first, and then let them develop their own style from there.
 Pull-push requires fundamental skills that they can use in their own style.
 Let them practice with a large book or diary – if you have a dummy steering wheel, so much the better.

 How do I correct someone’s steering while they’re driving?